Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 # A. Custom-ML With Geometric Reasoning  capabilities
+This Branch Contained Explanation regarding CronicalSpark AI, Also I Have Provided A TestBed for Cronical Spark itself that anyone can use and see the Performance of CronicalSpark.
-This Branch Contained Explanation regarding CronicalSpark AI Hope you understand the math and its Functions.
+Hope you understand the math and its Functions.
 Have Fun Checking and testing. :)
 Creator = Anonimity X.11 / Indonesia